centre-for-effective-altruism/cea-www-static/src/content/pages/careers/2015-07-20-director-of-communications-for-giving-what-we-can.md

 Candidates will be selected on the following traits, and should aim to demonstrate them in their application:

-Strong analytical skills
+* Strong analytical skills
-Social skills and network
+* Social skills and network
-Robust positive self-motivation
+* Robust positive self-motivation
-Having an effective altruist mindset
+* Having an effective altruist mindset
-Altruism
+  * Altruism
-Focus on effectiveness
+  * Focus on effectiveness
-Writing and verbal skills
+* Writing and verbal skills
-Relevant experience and skills.
+* Relevant experience and skills.

 We would be willing to negotiate a starting salary between £19,000 and £30,000, depending on experience.
 Salaries are raised by £1,000 each six months conditional on good performance.

 Please apply here.

-The deadline for submitting applications is now Midnight GMT on Friday 12th December 2014.
+The deadline for submitting applications was Friday 12th December 2014.

 See other job openings at the Centre for Effective Altruism.